JuniorTonga/Cultural_Commonsense_Knowledge_Graph/README.md

 - --number_extension: specify the number of iterations for extending the relations.
 - ----number_subtopic: (optional) Specify the number of subtopics to process.
 If omitted, the script will process all subtopics.
 - --generate_initial_ckg: action: store_true, description: triggers the generation of initial cultural commonsense data.
+- --sub_sample: action: store_true, run a sub sample of data in the extension phase